AlexSacMorane/PFDEM_ACS/README.md

 - <i>method_to_compute_kc</i> : the method to compute the diffusion map.
 Can be <i>dilation</i> (recommended) or <i>interpolation</i>
 - <i>tau_kappa_c</i> : define the interpolation in the case of interpolation method to compute the diffusion map

+#### Initial configuration

+The initial configuration and grains generation is done in the function <i>Add_2grains</i>.
+The radius and the position is defined here.